Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Detailed Analysis of Long Context NL2SQL Techniques

-\yeounoh{ On the one hand, it is better to include as many tables (e.g., user history, all other tables within the target DB) to guarantee high TBR recall, which should be possible with long-context LLMs.
-On the other hand, the latency cost of processing larger context is higher (see Fig.~\ref{fig:latency_experiment}) -- and to some extent, adding more irrelevant tables would not help and justify the increase cost.
-Furthermore, some production setting require processing hundreds of very wide tables, which prevents putting all the tables in the context prohibitively expensive (see Section~\ref{sec:production_limitation} for more discussion).
-Thus, accurate retrieval/filtering is still desirable and one should consider leveraging long-context to offset the imperfect retrieval mechanism for higher recall. }
+\yeounoh{ On the one hand, including as many tables as possible (e.g., user history, all other tables within the target database) ensures high TBR recall, which long-context LLMs can accommodate.
+On the other hand, the latency cost increases with larger context sizes (see Fig.~\ref{fig:latency_experiment}), and beyond a certain point, adding more irrelevant tables does not provide additional benefits to justify the increased cost.
+Furthermore, some production settings require processing hundreds of very wide tables, making it prohibitively expensive to include all tables in the context (see Section~\ref{sec:production_limitation} for more discussion).
+Thus, accurate retrieval and filtering remains desirable, and leveraging long-context models can serve as a compensatory mechanism to offset imperfect retrieval for higher recall. }